juliend88/applications/application-mycloudmanager-v3/README-EN.md

 -----

-You can now access in the MyCloudManager administration interface via the URL **http://manager.default.svc.mycloudmanager** and begin to reap the benefit.
+You can now access in the MyCloudManager administration interface via the URL **http://private-ip-instance-cluster:30000** (exemple: **http://10.1.1.10:30000**) and begin to reap the benefit.

 It's (already) done !

 ## Enjoy

-Interface access and the various applications is via **IP** address or **DNS** names if the user rights on your computer allow you to do this.
-Indeed a **SkyDNS** container is launched at startup allowing you to benefit all the names in place.
-You can access on the different web interfaces applications by clicking **Go** or via URL request (ex: http://10.0.1.250:30601/ or http://zabbix.default.svc.mycloudmanager/).
+Interface access and the various applications is via **IP** address.
+You can access on the different web interfaces applications by clicking **Go** or via URL request (ex: http://10.1.1.10:30601/).

-We place a block volume every time you deploy an application to save all the **datas**  of the application containers.
-The volume is mounted on the cluster node that support your application and automatically attached to the container.
+As previously mentioned, Cinder block storage volumes have been provisioned within the cluster in order to save all **datas**  of the application containers.
 This makes our stack to be much more robust.
-For information if the application crash and goes on another node, Kubernetes will dismount and re-mount the volume on the new node, therefore the application finds all of its data.
+For information the entire `Ceph` data is accessible from any machine in the cluster.

 #### Interface Overview